 Some online stores bring you multiple offers from lenders very quickly after filling out their forms.
 These include sites like Credible and College Ave.
 These sites work as a student loan locator service.
 Their lending partners prequalify potential borrowers for loans at particular rates.
 You don’t pay more to use their service.
 The lenders pay a fee to be a part of their network.
 You also fill out one application and you may see as many as 10 loan offers which give you the tools to make comparisons.

 Filling out one of these online forms doesn’t impact your credit score at all.
 It is noted as a soft request.
 Only hard inquiries become part of your credit history.
-You can also do it here, on Loanry.
-We can get you offers within minutes and you can easily see where you stand with your options.

 What is the interest rate on the loan and is the interest fixed or variable?
 Fixed interest is set for the life of the loan.
 Variable interest changes throughout the loan and is tied to a financial metric.
 Sometimes interest rates on a variable interest loan can change without much notice.